Updated: Nov 25, 2020

 Woke up to -28 this morning in Wakefield.
 A bit of a shocker considering the weather's been pretty mild this winter.
 Compared to last year we've had it easy!
 I think we've only had a few really cold days so far.
 And it's worth noting that this is normal for mid-February in these parts, or, at least, it used to be normal.
 People in other parts of the world can't believe we go from +30 in summer to -30 in winter.
 That's a 60 degree spread, in a region that's also very humid.
 That combination - the temperature spread and the humidity - is really hard on our homes for a number of reasons.

-This is already a tough climate on houses.
+This is already a tough climate on houses and people.
 All of these dynamics are changing as our weather changes.
 Except that most or our homes aren't built to adjust to these changes.
 Are you ok with that?
 I'm not!
 We can do better.
 Let's build for today's climate, not yesterday.